 What accounting firm should do with loss generating clients?
 Do partners really possess an accurate insight about profitability per each client?

 The crucial challenge is the cost of engagement allocation to the specific client.
 In Time Analytics, hourly cost is calculated for each accountant.
-When accountants track their working time to a specific client, Time Analytics calculate total costs related to client and client cost rate.
+When accountants track their working time to a specific client, Time Analytics calculates total costs related to client and client cost rate.

 Managers or Partners get full access to the timesheet module and can extract relevant timesheet data for the required period.
-Timesheets can be listed per each employee, project, client or task.
+Timesheets can be listed per each employee, project, client, or task.
 Comprehensive timesheet could be exported in excel suitable for invoicing or consultant work assessment.

 Get a graphical view

 Time analytics reports contain valuable graphs as an effective visual tool for presenting data at a glance.
-The graphs are available for each category: employee, client, working tasks and projects.
+The graphs are available for each category: employee, client, working tasks, and projects.